cylc/cylc-doc/src/user-guide/installing-workflows.rst

     $ cylc reinstall test-flow/run1

-or cylc reinstall from within the workflow run directory
+or cylc reinstall from within the run directory

 .. code-block:: console

     $ cylc reinstall

-The workflow run directory now looks as follows:
+The run directory now looks as follows:

 .. code-block:: console